apache/seatunnel/docs/en/connector-v2/source/Jdbc.md

 ### partition_column [string]

-The column name for parallelism's partition, only support numeric type.
+The column name for parallelism's partition

+### split_type [string]

+Type of partition column.
+Currently, supports `DateType`, `NumericType`, `StrDateType`, `StrNumericType` , `StrPrefixNumericType`, `StrPrefixDateType`

+### prefix [string]

+The prefix of partition column value.
+Currently, supports `StrPrefixNumericType`,`StrPrefixDateType`.

+### pattern [string]

+The pattern describing the date and time format, like `2023-01-25`

 ### partition_upper_bound [long]

 The partition_column max value for scan, if not set SeaTunnel will query database get max value.
+If it is a time type, it refers to milliseconds.

 ### partition_lower_bound [long]

 The partition_column min value for scan, if not set SeaTunnel will query database get min value.
+If it is a time type, it refers to milliseconds.

 ### partition_num [int]